ctz/sgx-pwenclave/README.md

 This project does simple PBKDF2 password hashing inside an SGX enclave.
-Password hashes are only available to the enclave, and therefore no amount of database leaks will jeopardise user passwords.
+Password hashes are only available to the enclave, and therefore no amount of database leakage will jeopardise user passwords.
+Your stack of GPUs are useless here.

 Warning
 -------